openreferral/specification/docs/hsds/reference.md

 This page provides the canonical definition of each object and its required or optional fields.

-A collection of HSDS data can be serialised as a [Tabular Data Package](http://specs.frictionlessdata.io/tabular-data-package/) consisting of csv files for each of the objects required, and a [package descriptor (datapackage.json)](http://specs.frictionlessdata.io/tabular-data-package/#specification) file adapted from the current [HSDS specification](https://github.com/openreferral/specification/blob/master/datapackage.json) to include any additional fields and meta-data from the data publisher.
+A collection of HSDS data can be serialized as a [Tabular Data Package](http://specs.frictionlessdata.io/tabular-data-package/) consisting of CSV files for each of the objects required, and a [package descriptor (datapackage.json)](http://specs.frictionlessdata.io/tabular-data-package/#specification) file adapted from the current [HSDS specification](https://github.com/openreferral/specification/blob/master/datapackage.json) to include any additional fields and metadata from the data publisher.

 ## Names and descriptions